MIMIC-D: Multi-modal Imitation for MultI-agent Coordination with Decentralized Diffusion Policies

 \begingroup \thefootnote{\fnsymbol{footnote}}

 \endgroup

 \begin{strip}

 {\textbf{MIMIC-D deployed on a bimanual manipulation setup.} An xArm7 and a Kinova3 robotic arm collaborate to lift a basket around an obstacle.
-The task presents a multi-modal challenge as the arms can either pass the obstacle on the right or on the left.
-Using our method, the arms achieve coordination by independently sampling their respective policies based on local observations without explicit communication.
-Our method successfully recovers both solution modes, demonstrating its ability to capture diverse, coordinated strategies while avoiding the freezing robot problem.
-The panels depict the initial state ($t_1$), the decision-making state ($t_2$), and the completion of both modes ($t_3\, , t_4$).} \end{strip}
+The task presents a multi-modal coordination challenge as the arms need to coordinate to either pass the obstacle on the right or on the left.
+Using our method, the arms achieve coordination by independently sampling their policies based on local observations without explicit communication.
+Our method successfully recovers both solution modes, demonstrating its ability to capture diverse coordination strategies while avoiding the freezing robot problem.
+The panels depict the starting configuration ($t_1$), mode decision ($t_2$), and the completion of both modes ($t_3\, , t_4$).} \end{strip}